-Here is a graphical depiction of the major Austin commercial real estate firms charted out by size of the firm’s Austin office as measured by local headcount and it’s scope of operations as defined by how many offices they have locally, regionally, nationally and internationally.
+Here is a graphical depiction of the major Austin commercial real estate firms charted out by the size of the firm’s Austin office as measured by local headcount and its scope of operations as defined by how many offices they have locally, regionally, nationally, and internationally.

 That said, size isn’t always the best indication of how strong a commercial real estate company is in a specific market.

-Advantages to Working With a National Commercial Real Estate Firm
+Advantages of Working With a National Commercial Real Estate Firm

-There are many advantages to working with a national firm – stability, scale and networks to name a few.
-Here are a few of the key benefits to working with a national company:
+There are many advantages to working with a national firm – stability, scale, and networks to name a few.
+Here are a few of the key benefits of working with a national company:

 It’s (Usually) a Safe Bet